RickvdLaan/SharpSql/README.md

 }
 ```

-**Step 4.** As seen in the previous step (*Step 3.*) every collection class also requires an entity class, create an entity class (name can't be the same as an existing column name) and inherit from the ```SharpSqlEntity``` class.
+**Step 5.** As seen in the previous step (*Step 4.*) every collection class also requires an entity class.
+Create an entity class and inherit from the ```SharpSqlEntity``` class.
 After that - create a property for each column in the table and provide it with a getter and setter (setters are allowed to be private) and mark the primary key with the ```SharpSqlPrimaryKey``` attribute.
 In this example, we have an Id as primary key (the default -1 is not mandatory), a username, password and an organisation whereas the organisation is a foreign key (join) and last, an empty constructor for the entity class.

 ```cs
 // The entity class User which represents a single (new) row in the collection Users.